If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 How they're similar

-Vortioxetine and escitalopram are both antidepressants that work through serotonin, a chemical messenger in the brain.
+Vortioxetine and escitalopram are both antidepressants that work through serotonin, a chemical messenger that nerve cells in the brain use to pass messages.
 They share several features.

-- Both follow a similar timeline.
+• Both follow a similar timeline.
 Early side effects can show in the first week or two, while the fuller effect on mood usually takes four to six weeks.
+Side effects tend to arrive before the benefit.

-- Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, especially early in treatment.
+• Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts and behaviors in people under 25, especially in the first weeks of treatment or after a dose change.

 How they differ